BY MARGARET MAGNUS

 The team decided to start with an easy and quick task - trimming the burned Toyon (Heteromeles arbutifolia) to give the new sprouts room to grow and regenerate.

-Toyon, or Christmas Berry, is an evergreen shrub that typically can grow to to small tree about six-to-eight feet high and four-to-five feet wide.
-It grows with Coast Live Oaks (Quercus agrifolia).
+Toyon, or Christmas Berry, is an evergreen shrub bearing clusters of bright red berries.
+It typically can grow to a small tree about six-to-eight feet high and four-to-five feet wide.
+It is compatible with Coast Live Oaks (Quercus agrifolia).

 James Whedon ran the chainsaw while other team members disposed of the limbs down a slight hill under the canopy.
 Walking back up the hill to grab another branch, Margaret Magnus noticed water coming out of the ground.
 "It's a spring," she said, even though that wasn't logical.
 "Or a leak," said Gina Franz Martenson, which was more logical.
 Indeed, it was leak.